Insights and Updates

 AI Hallucinations in Credit Automation

-This article explains what AI hallucinations are, how they could affect credit decisioning, and the steps you can take to reduce the risk while still gaining the benefits of automation.
+This article explains what AI hallucinations are, how they affect credit decisioning, and what you can do to reduce the risk without giving up the benefits of automation.

 What Are AI Hallucinations?